Chalarangelo/30-seconds-of-code/snippets/dropWhile.md

 tags: array,intermediate
 ---

 Removes elements in an array until the passed function returns `true`.
 Returns the remaining elements in the array.

-- Loop through the array, using `Array.prototype.slice()` to drop the first element of the array until the returned value from the function is `true`.
+- Loop through the array, using `Array.prototype.slice()` to drop the first element of the array until the value returned from `func` is `true`.
-- Returns the remaining elements.
+- Return the remaining elements.

 ```js
 const dropWhile = (arr, func) => {